ceph/ceph/README.md

 ## Bugs and features

-There is a dmclock project under https://tracker.ceph.com/ through which bugs can be reported and featuers requested.
+There is a [dmclock project](https://tracker.ceph.com/projects/dmclock) through which bugs can be reported and features requested.

 ## Running cmake